Sleepypiggi/Work_Notes/docs/1_PRODUCTS/5_UNIT_LINKED.md

 Top-ups are subject to premium allocation and premium charges, but may have a different rate compared to Single/Regular premiums.

+### Bonus

+Welcome
+Loyalty

+Welcome Bonus hits the unallocated premium, negative unalloc prem Cost of bonuses

+Whenever there are charges posted to the policy, it will **sell units** to cover the charges.
+On top of the typical insurance related charges, they also contain **investment related charges** (Fund Management Charges, Expense Ratios etc).

+ *Regardless* of the investment performance, the insurer will take a **fixed spread** from the investment.

+> Note that it is often difficult to determine the actual price of the units used for allocations or charges as there is often a delay due to processing.
+The transaction may only occur a few days later, thus using the unit price then rather than when it was initiated.

+The death benefit of the policy is the typically the **higher of the Account Value or a Capital Guarantee**, similar to Endowment Insurance.
+The NAAR of the policy is the Capital Guarantee less the Account Value.
+Thus, if the account value is sufficiently high, the **NAAR will be negative** and there will be **no mortality charges** on the policy.

+The surrender benefit of the policy is only the account value.

+$$
+\displaylines{
+Death~Benefit = Max (Account~Value, Capital~Guarantee) \\
+NAAR = Capital~Guarantee - Account~Value
+}
+$$

 ### **Mortality Charge**

 ### Annual Management Charge